agentsquash/a2-nea/docs/design.md

 	4. File structure and organisation.
 	5. Database design (CREATE TABLE statements) and queries (they need explaining and examples providing).
 	6. Hardware selection/design

+Initial focus needs to be on how to handle the data provided by the National Rail APIs and how to consume them - offline first.